 After we are listed on the [Nasdaq Global Market/ New York Stock Exchange], we will be subject to the [Nasdaq Stock Market's/New York Stock Exchange's] corporate governance listing standards.
 However, [Nasdaq Stock Market's/New York Stock Exchange's] rules permit a foreign private issuer like us to follow the corporate governance practices of its home country.
 Certain corporate governance practices in the Cayman Islands, which is our home country, may differ significantly from the [Nasdaq Stock Market's/New York Stock Exchange's] corporate governance listing standards.
 For example, Cayman Islands does not require us to comply with the following corporate governance listing standards of the [Nasdaq Stock Market/New York Stock Exchange]: (i) having the majority of our board of directors composed of independent directors, (ii) having a minimum of three members in our audit committee, (iii) holding annual shareholders' meetings, (iv) having a compensation committee composed entirely of independent directors.
-We do not intend to hold annual shareholders' meetings and annual elections of directors after the completion of this offering.
-If we choose to follow additional home country practices in the future, our shareholders may be afforded less protection than they would otherwise enjoy under the [Nasdaq Stock Market's/New York Stock Exchange's] corporate governance listing standards applicable to U.S. domestic issuers.
+If we choose to follow home country practices in the future, our shareholders may be afforded less protection than they would otherwise enjoy under the [Nasdaq Stock Market's/New York Stock Exchange's] corporate governance listing standards applicable to U.S. domestic issuers.